smile2gether/react-todo-list/README.md

 # Todo List
-required node 6+ with latest nodemon for ubuntu 16.04
+required node version 6+ but version 7 is prefered

+For ubuntu 16.04 if problems with nodemon please update latest version by
 $sudo npm install -g --force nodemon

 -- to start demo project use following command --